minnojs/minno-time/src/js/extensions/iat/README.md

 });
 ```

-If you use the **classic layout** these are the settings you can use:
+If you use the **advanced layout** these are the settings you can use:
 * `title`: The category description to be displayed to the users, it can be any valid PIP [media object](/documentation.markdown#media).
 * `titleCss`: Is a jQuery css objects that is applied to the category title.
 * `height`: In case that your category titles are not simply text you might need to tweak their location by defining appropriate heights.